capytaine/capytaine/docs/user_manual/installation.rst

 Installation for users
 ======================

-Capytaine is available on Windows, MacOS [#]_ and Linux.
+Capytaine requires Python 3.8 or higher.

-.. [#] For the latest informations on the Apple arm64 architectures, see https://github.com/capytaine/capytaine/issues/190
+It is regularly tested on Windows, MacOS and Linux using `all currently supported version of Python <https://devguide.python.org/versions/>`_

-The latest version of Capytaine requires Python 3.8 or higher.
+Precompiled packages are distributed for Windows, MacOS (both Intel and ARM processors) and Linux for all supported versions of Python.
-It is compatible with `all currently supported version of Python <https://devguide.python.org/versions/>`_.
+However, it might take a few weeks before precompiled packages for the latest version of Python (3.13 at the time of writing) are available and you might prefer using an earlier version of Python.

 On a cloud platform